jescab01/elegansNet/elegansPharynx/Simulator/data/Readme.txt

 Finally, new graphml is built: elegans.herm_connectome.graphml

-The code for the update is in 'updateEdges.py'.
+The code for the update is in 'connectomeSetup.py'.

-'hermConnectomeSensory.graphml' is the final output of the process.
-The process can be checked in 'sensorySetup.py'.
+'elegans.herm_connectome.graphml' is the final output of the process.
+The process can be checked in 'cellType_setup.py'.